kkujansuu/gramps/addons/Fulltext/README.md

 * the words may contain wildcards (* = zero or more letters, ? = exactly one letter)
 * phrase search in quotes: "word1 word2"
 * phrase search with closeness: "word1 word2"~3 = at most 3 words between word1 and word2
-* fuzzy search: append a tilde: word~ matches words that differ by at most one letter from the search word
+* fuzzy search: append a tilde and an optional number:
+  * word~ matches words that differ by at most one letter from the search word
+  * word~2 matches words that differ by at most two letters from the search word

 You can restrict the search by object type or limit the number of search results.